 7. Salomon XA Enduro Running Shoes

 A dual-density midsole sets you up with both superior cushioning and stability with Salomon’s XA Enduro, while EnergyCell+ compound aids in energy return.
-Both inside and out, the XA Enduro balances supportive functions with comfort features, so you won’t feel every lump on the trail, but your shoes will.
+Both inside and out, the XA Enduro balances supportive functions with comfort features, so you won’t feel every lump on the trail.

 There’s also the Contagrip wet traction feature to appreciate, which helps you maintain grip regardless of how wet conditions are.
-Reviewers note that the slicker the conditions, the tackier the outsoles of the XA Enduros become.
+Reviewers note that the slicker the conditions, the tackier the outsoles of the XA Enduro becomes.

-For stability and protection from debris and other trail leftovers, Salomon’s XA Enduro shoes feature a protective stretch gaiter over the top of the breathable mesh.
+For stability and protection from debris and other trail hazards, the XA Enduro features a protective stretch gaiter over the top of the breathable mesh.
 However, reviewers note that using the gaiters makes it tough to put on and take off the Enduros.

 To streamline things further, they also use Quicklace tech to keep adjustments simple.
-One-pull tightening helps you avoid touching the muck that you’re sure to get into with the XA Enduros.
+One-pull tightening helps you avoid touching the muck that you’re sure to get into with the XA Enduro.